When you’re searching for the best kombucha, there’s one criteria that’s most important: Sugar content.

 Like many bottled beverages, some companies have co-opted the drink and added way too much sweetness to it in order to appeal to more people.
-But you may have heard we like to read labels … and we’ve got your back.
+But you may have heard that we like to read labels … and we’ve got your back.

-First, a refresher on what kombucha is and why you’d want to be drinking it in the first place (especially given the stringy stuff that floats around in there…).
+First, a refresher on what kombucha is and why you’d drink it in the first place (especially given the stringy stuff that floats around in there).
 Kombucha is tea that has a culture of bacteria and yeast added, which causes fermentation, adding probiotic benefits to the brew.
-You can make it at home but many people are skeeved out by the process, since you have to deal with a SCOBY (a Symbiotic Colony of Bacteria and Yeast … that looks like a jellyfish) and keeping everything super sterile.
-(We totally support home brewing, by the way.
+You can make it at home, but many people are skeeved out by the process since you have to deal with a SCOBY (a Symbiotic Colony of Bacteria and Yeast … that looks like a jellyfish) and keep everything super sterile.
+(We totally support home-brewing, by the way.
 It’s just not for everyone.)

-So, enter the now wide, wide world of bottled kombuchas.
+So, enter the now-wide, wide world of bottled kombucha.
 It gets more vast and populated every year, which means you have more choices at the grocery store.

 What to look for?
 As we mentioned, sugar is the first issue.
-There’s really no need for more than five grams per serving (and watch out, because many companies count one bottle as two servings!).
-Second, you want a simple ingredient list: tea, a sugar source (the yeast eats the sugar to ferment the tea, so some sugar will always be added), and some acknowledgement of “live cultures.”
-The only other things on the list should be whole-food health boosters like ginger, turmeric, or lemon juice.
+There’s really no need for more than 5 grams per serving (and watch out, because many companies count one bottle as two servings!).
+Second, you want a simple ingredient list: Tea, a sugar source (the yeast eats the sugar to ferment the tea, so some sugar will always be added), and some acknowledgement of “live cultures.”
+The only other things on the list should be whole-food health boosters such as ginger, turmeric or lemon juice.
 You also want to make sure the company isn’t pasteurizing its bottles, since that process will kill the beneficial bacteria.